Docs: Getting Started

 cd schemas

 All subsequent examples assume you are already in the directory created by skeema init.
 Skeema’s other commands all operate recursively from the current working directory.
-You can manipulate all schemas on a database instance by invoking commands from a host-level directory, or just a single schema by invoking commands from a schema-level subdirectory.
+You can manipulate all schemas on a database server by invoking commands from a host-level directory, or just a single schema by invoking commands from a schema-level subdirectory.

 All examples below also omit password handling.
 If you supplied a password to skeema init on the command-line, you’ll need to repeat that for all other skeema commands below.
 Again, you can avoid this by configuring a password in ~/.my.cnf, or by setting the $MYSQL_PWD environment variable.